Part of Archanis Station: S2E4. Contagion Unleashed (The Devil to Pay) and Bravo Fleet: The Devil to Pay

 Command Center, Archanis Station

 Archanis Station to all vessels.
 Please be advised that all flight operations are suspended until further notice.
-Further, Starfleet and civilian vessels currently berthed or having visited within the last forty eight hours are duly ordered to hold position and await further instruction.
+Further, Starfleet and civilian vessels currently berthed or having visited within the last seventy two hours are duly ordered to hold position and await further instruction.
 Finally, any vessel inbound for the station, you are advised to make other plans.
 That is all.”

 Commander Ari Skye cut the link and exhaled deeply.
 In the six months she’d served as the Chief of Flight Operations for Archanis Station, never before had an hour passed without an arrival or a departure.
 Now, by order of Rear Admiral Alex Grayson, they were closed until further notice, until either the virus was stopped, or it ran its course.
 How long would it be?
 And how bad would it get?
 Truthfully, she had no idea, but she wondered if she’d even be standing here to reopen the station at the end of it all.
 Would any of them?